After weathering one of the toughest storms through the pandemic, cases are dropping, vaccines are increasing, and Peru is welcoming tourists back.

 A far cry from the early days of the pandemic where the hotel was used to help tourists find their way home, then offering quarantine for returning Peruvians.
 Now occupants in the hotel are business and leisure travellers, 80% from the US/Canada, 10% Europe and 10% local during the week, with weekends swelling due to the rooftop bar, showing a mix of 50/50 locals and foreigners.
 Last-minute bookings are the current trend.

 The sheer volume of US tourists to Peru is testament to the improved health of Peru’s citizens and ongoing protocols to protect the safety of all visitors and communities.
-Despite the borders being open now for some months, cases, and deaths have continued to fall and are now at the lowest levels since the pandemic began.

 All of the great dining options in Lima have also survived the pandemic, so its place as the gastronomic hub of Latin America has been well-preserved, and with total tourist numbers down, there has never been a better time to secure a much-coveted table at global culinary giants such as Maido and Central restaurants.

 Though one of the more conservative countries in its re-opening approach, compared to some other countries in South America, Peru tourism is starting to blossom and essentially leading many in the world in terms of reopening borders and the economy.
 Peru has been successful in protecting most citizens from the worst of outcomes and 2022 poses to be a very busy year for tourism in Peru.

 Chimu Adventures have been working hard on their Peruvian product range with a focus on avoiding over-tourism and facilitating an even better engagement between travellers and the communities they visit.

 “People really do make or break travel experiences and we’re trying to find a way to build better bonds so that both traveller and communities benefit.”
 Said Chad Cary, Chimu Adventures, Co-Founder.